socadk/design-practice-repository/introduction.md

 Tutorial 1 also was enhanced, as well as several other activity and artifact descriptions.
 We also added (even) more pointers to background information.

-Since then, we have copy edited all content and provided additional references.
+We have copy edited all content, provided additional references, and updated various external links.

-### *Preview: DPR eBook*
+### *Books* With a DPR Connection

+*August 25, 2022:* "Patterns for API Design: Simplifying Integration with Loosely Coupled Message Exchanges", to be published in the Addison Wesley Signature Series curated by Vaughn Vernon, references DPR and features sample artifacts such as domain models, Y-statements, and API descriptions.
+Learn [more](https://medium.com/olzzio/new-book-patterns-for-api-design-announced-bb1fb45bb8d8).

 *April 8, 2021:* The DPR content also comes as an ebook now.
-The current draft version is available on [Leanpub](https://leanpub.com/dpr). <!-- TODO feature bundle too https://leanpub.com/b/software-architecture-dpr -->
+The current draft version is available on [Leanpub](https://leanpub.com/dpr).

 ## Terminology Clarification